-Signs of Safety (SOS): A key strategy for implementation of Signs of Safety has been the ongoing access to Dr. Andrew Turnell and/or Connected Families, Dr. Turnell's designee to work with Maine.
-In December 2013, the OCFS ended the contract with Connected Families who to that point had been the training partner to Maine.
-In early 2014, OCFS leadership and caseworkers identified the key components of the SOS work that will be woven into our training unit.
+Signs of Safety (SOS): In early 2014, OCFS leadership and caseworkers identified the key components of the SOS work that will be woven into our training unit.
 These key areas include:

-- Engaging natural and formal supports to address safety goals. - Quality FTM's and FFTM's. - Sustainability of family teams through the life of the case. - Planning for Safety through the life of the case. - Understanding the Child Welfare planning process with families. - Sharpening Harm Statements, Danger Statements and Safety Goals that clearly define for families in plain language what is expected from them and us. - Utilizing strengths/protective capacities to meet safety goals. - Creating behaviorally specific goals/next steps. - Using the Questioning Approach in interviews with our families. - Forensic interviews (refresher). - Parent Interviews
+- Engaging natural and formal supports to address safety goals. - Quality FTMs and FFTMs.

+- Sustainability of family teams through the life of the case. - Planning for safety through the life of the case. - Understanding the child welfare planning process with families. - Sharpening Harm Statements, Danger Statements and Safety Goals that clearly define for families in plain language what is expected from them and us. - Utilizing strengths/protective capacities to meet safety goals. - Creating behaviorally specific goals/next steps. - Using the Questioning Approach in interviews with our families. - Forensic interviews (refresher). - Parent interviews.